-I’ll call this ‘the showing day’ cleaning routine; it consists of seven quick things you can do before a prospective buyer comes over all in under 10 minutes.
-When it comes to selling a home, the idea is to give off some really powerful, strong ‘buy me’ vibes to anyone coming by, and there are definitely some spots which require more last-minute attention than others.
-I’m assuming that you’re starting off with a clean space to begin with (and again, you can see my first post in this series to learn how to do that).
-I know what it is like to live in a staged space (insanity?) but the payoff of living in what feels like a magazine photo shoot is well worth the effort when it comes to negotiating a price.
+You’ve already prepared your house to be sold, but what do you do when the realtor calls to tell you a potential buyer is on their way?
+When it comes to selling a home, the idea is to give off some really powerful, strong ‘buy me’ vibes.
+There are definitely some spots which require more last-minute attention than others.
+I know what it is like to live in a staged space.
+But, I promise, the payoff is well worth the effort when it comes to negotiating a price.
 The areas and tasks I’ll review in this post will help put the last minute polish on your space, leaving you feeling that you’ve done your absolute best to excite and inspire the prospective buyers.
 The less mess and crustiness they see, the less work they feel they need to do upon moving in (read: ‘move in condition’).
 Remember, each visit counts; they could be your buyers!

 This space is the first thing people are going to see when they step in, talk about making a strong first impression!
 Put keys, mail, sunglasses and personal items in a designated space.
 A clean, tranquil entryway feels oh-so-good to come home to, so help prospective buyers feel it!
 Make sure your shoes and coats are put away neatly in the closet (you want your closet to look big and tidy).

 The kitchen is a family hotspot and prospective buyers are usually looking for the stand-out features which will make them happy and excited about the space.
-Further than that, people oftentimes judge the cleanliness of a space based on how clean the kitchen and bathroom are (and we’ll get to that in a second).
+Furthermore, people often judge the cleanliness of a space based on the cleanliness of the kitchen and bathrooms.
 A spotty faucet, cruddy sink, or mucked up stainless steel never bodes well.
 Take a microfiber cloth and some all-purpose cleaner and give all exterior surfaces in the kitchen a quick wipe and shine (wipe with a damp cloth, shine with a dry one).
 Make sure there’s nothing lingering in the sink and shine it up, too.
 For extra points, empty your garbage.

 Our nose does a lot of the decision-making; are we going to want to live in a place that smells like animal accidents or dirty linens?
 Affirmative no!
 Make sure your space smells divine.
 There are so many ways you can do this, a nebulizer, reed diffuser, Lampe Berger, are all low-maintenance things you can do to quickly improve the smell of a space.
-You can also bake from-the-tube cookies (just taking these over to our fabulous neighbours for being so fabulous!), or simmer some cinnamon on the stove for ten minutes while you clean (Oh this?
+You can also bake from-the-tube cookies (just taking these over to our amazing neighbors for being so fabulous!), or simmer some cinnamon on the stove for ten minutes while you clean (Oh this?
 I was just making some cider!).
 You can also open the windows, weather permitting, to allow fresh air through.
 This is truly the best way to get a fresh smell in your space.
-I’ve got a post on the various ways you can make your house smell incredible, check it out.

 I know, you’re still living there!
-But the idea is, you want to pare down anything you’ve got laying around to give off the impression that your space is vast and expansive.
+However, you want to pare down anything you’ve got laying around.
+This will give off the impression that your space is vast and expansive.
 A cluttered space looks smaller and harder for a prospective buyer to envision living in.
 To quickly declutter, get a laundry basket and jog around the house picking up anything that doesn’t belong and hide the basket somewhere.
 Yes, they may see the basket, but this kind of thing is expected and it’s totally OK.
 Just keep the clutter to one confined space and you’re fine.

 Even avid pet lovers may be turned off by an overly excited dog or skittish cat.
 Plus, you want the prospective buyers to focus only on the space, not your cute (or freaked out) house pet!
 If your cat is a house cat, consider crating them for the short time you’ve got buyers visiting, or leaving them in one room (laundry room) with adequate supplies and advising the agent that the pet is in that particular room.
 I’ve been on many house tours where this has been the case.
 Dogs are much easier to manage, take the pup out for a walk or on a little road trip.
 Remember pets leave smells behind, so be extra cognizant of pet beds and toys.

-I know it seems like a lot, but with a well-maintained space and of course, by starting off with a clean space (part of the first post), you’re going to have the ability to do a quick clean sweep before the doorbell rings.
+I know it seems like a lot, but with a well-maintained space and of course, by starting off with a clean space, you’re going to have the ability to do a quick clean sweep before the doorbell rings.

 I can tell you from experience, these 10 minutes will be worth the effort!